MCMC Should Mix: Learning Energy-Based Model with Neural Transport Latent Space MCMC: Experiments

-{\bf Visual Inspection.} Assume a Markov chain is run for a large numbers of steps $n=2,000$ with a Hamiltonian neural transport.
-Then, we pull back Markov chains into data space and visualize the long run trajectory in Figure~\ref{fig:very_long_chain} with $p_\theta$ learned on the SVHN~($32\times32\times3$)~\cite{netzer2011reading} dataset and CelebA $(64\times64\times3)$~\cite{liu2015faceattributes} dataset.
-We observe the Markov chain is traversing between local modes, which we consider a weak indication of mixing.
-Figure~\ref{fig:short_long_run} contrasts the Markov chain that samples the EBM learned with short-run MCMC~\cite{nijkamp2019learning}, which does not mix, against our method in which the pulled back chain mixes freely.
+{\bf Visual Inspection.} Assume a Markov chain is run for a large numbers of steps with a Hamiltonian neural transport.
+Then, the Markov chains are pushed forward into data space with visualized long run trajectories in Figures~\ref{fig:very_long_chain} and \ref{fig:very_long_chain_celeba} where $p_\theta$ is learned on the SVHN~($32\times32\times3$)~\citep{netzer2011reading} and CelebA $(64\times64\times3)$~\citep{liu2015faceattributes} datasets, respectively.
+Figure~\ref{fig:short_long_run} contrasts the Markov chains that sample the EBM learned with short-run MCMC~\citep{nijkamp2019learning}, which does not mix, against our method in which the pulled back Markov chains mix freely.
+We observe the Markov chains are freely traversing between local modes, which we consider a weak indication of mixing MCMC.